 1) Write Like You Speak

 Keep it simple.
-Write your content like you’re having a conversation with friends.
-You wouldn’t try to befuddle your friends, so why do it to readers?
+Write your content as if you’re having a conversation with friends.
+You wouldn’t try to befuddle your friends, so why do it to your readers?

-Writing in a casual and conversational style will help to immerse readers in your content.
-They’ll read more, and buy more, simply because they can relate to your tone.
+Writing in a casual and conversational style will help to immerse readers into your content.
+They’ll read more and buy more, simply because they can relate to your tone.

-Nobody likes to be talked down too.
-Smug writers who try to belittle their readers always alienate their audience.
-And writers who are too formal bore everyone to tears.
+Nobody likes to be talked down to.
+Smug writers who try to belittle their readers always alienate their audience and writers who are too formal bore everyone to tears.
 By creating content that’s conversational and casual feeling, you can get your point across without confusing or boring your audience.